Islamic State – Sahel Province: History

 Between 2022 and 2023, the group saw major gains in the Mali War, occupying large swarths of territory in southeastern Mali.
 Tidermène was captured by the group on 12 April 2023.

 In early April 2023, the group killed at least 44 civilians in the towns of Kourakou and Tondobi in Burkina Faso.

 On 21 March 2024, the group ambushed Nigerien soldiers in Tillabéri Region, Niger, killing at least 23 soldiers.

 As reported in the BBC in 2025, the Sahel has become the global epicenter of terrorism, now accounting for over half of all terrorism-related deaths, according to the Global Terrorism Index (GTI).
 In 2023, the region recorded 3,885 fatalities out of 7,555 worldwide, a nearly tenfold increase since 2019.
 The rise in extremist violence is driven by the expansion of groups like ISIS-Sahel and Jama'at Nusrat al-Islam wal Muslimeen (JNIM), which compete for land and impose strict Sharia governance.
 Political instability, weak governance, and military coups in Mali, Burkina Faso, Guinea, and Niger have further fueled the insurgency.
 These groups finance operations through ransom kidnappings, illicit gold mining, and drug trafficking, with the Sahel now a major route for cocaine smuggling from South America to Europe.
 Meanwhile, regional governments have shifted from Western alliances to Russia and China, relying on paramilitary groups like the Africa Corps (formerly Wagner) for security assistance, though with little success.
 The violence is now spreading to neighboring countries like Togo and Benin, raising concerns about further regional destabilization.

 On March 22, 2025, Niger's Interior Ministry blamed an attack in Kokorou that left 44 Muslim worshippers dead while they were performing Friday prayers in the Islamic State.
 The attackers also set fire to a market and houses before retreating, according to the ministry.

+On February 24, 2025, Morocco destroyed a terrorist cell known as "The Lions of the Caliphate in the Maghreb Al Aqsa."
+A similar cell was uncovered in the Spanish cities of Seville and Ceuta.

+On 29 January 2026, the Islamic State's Sahel Province and West Africa Province launched a large scale attack on Diori Hamani International Airport in Niamey, Niger.
+The attack resulted in the deaths of twenty IS fighters and the capture of eleven others.

+On April 28, during the 2026 Mali attacks, the group seized the border fort of Labbezanga after Malian troops abandoned it and fled to Ansongo.
+ISSP also launched an attack on Menaka that was repelled.